Volkswagen California review

 Engines, drive & performance

-UK examples come with a choice of two 2.0-litre diesel engines and a seven-speed DSG dual-clutch automatic gearbox.
-The Beach and Coast trims are only available with the less powerful 148bhp engine and front-wheel drive, taking 14.3 seconds from 0-62mph.
+UK examples come with a choice of two 2.0-litre diesel engines, but both now get a seven-speed DSG dual-clutch automatic gearbox as standard.
+The Beach Camper, Beach Tour and Surf trims are only available with the less powerful 148bhp engine and front-wheel drive, taking 14.3 seconds from 0-62mph.

 Pick the plusher California Ocean model, and you get a choice of both the 148bhp entry-level engine and a 201bhp version that can be specced with Volkswagen’s 4MOTION four-wheel drive.